-Helicopters join search for climbers in Himalayas
+Hopes fading for eight missing climbers

 - Four reasons why this Everest climbing season went wrong

-The climbers were being led by experienced British mountain guide Martin Moran, whose Scotland-based company Moran Mountain has run many expeditions in the Indian Himalayas.
+The missing group was being led by experienced British mountain guide Martin Moran, whose Scotland-based company Moran Mountain has run numerous expeditions in the Indian Himalayas.

+In a statement, his family said they were pressing for the search area to be widened, and wanted it to continue until they had firm evidence of the "wellbeing or otherwise of all those in the climbing group".

+Mountaineer Alan Hinkes told the BBC his friend, Mr Moran, is a "massively experienced mountaineer", adding: "There's still hope."

+Mr Moran is also a member of the Torridon Mountain Rescue Team in Scotland, which said: "The Team are deeply concerned by the news that our member, Martin Moran, is missing on Nandi Devi.

+"Our thoughts and prayers are with his family and the families of the others missing."

-The rest of the group have been named locally as John McLaren, Rupert Whewell and Richard Payne from the UK; US nationals Anthony Sudekum and Ronald Beimel; Australian Ruth McCance; and Indian guide Chetan Pandey.
+The rest of the group have been named locally as John McLaren, Rupert Whewell and Richard Payne from the UK; US nationals Anthony Sudekum and Ronald Beimel; Australian Ruth McCance and Indian guide Chetan Pandey.

+The University of York confirmed one of its lecturers, Dr Richard Payne, had been reported missing after travelling to the Himalayas on a climbing trip.

+"We are extremely concerned for his safety," it said in a statement.

+A team of 10 to 15 rescuers, comprising police, disaster response personnel and administrators, has also fanned out to find survivors, said Tripti Bhatt, an official of the Uttarakhand State Disaster Response Force (SDRF).

+Authorities warned it could take days to trek to the area where the missing climbers were last known to have been.

-Moran Mountain confirmed on Saturday that it was working with authorities and the British Association of Mountain Guides to "gather information regarding the Nanda Devi East expedition team."
+Moran Mountain confirmed on Saturday that it was working with authorities and the British Association of Mountain Guides to "gather information regarding the Nanda Devi East expedition team".

 "Out of respect for those involved and their families, we will be making no further comments at this time," it added.